 Watch the film.

-The full video including the panel Q and A can be seen on our Facebook page.
-RVTV (Cable TV in Southern Oregon) is showing reruns.
+We are also on Facebook, and RVTV (Cable TV in Southern Oregon).
 The panel featured our special guests, Dr. Geneva Craig, Civil Rights Leader, and Dr. John L. Dolan, Freedom Rider.

 Facilitated discussions starting in February

 We invite you to join us as we delve deeper into the purpose and real-time applications of Why We Can't Wait with fellow community members in a safe, caring and purposeful environment.
 The MLK planning committee is hosting small group conversations, facilitated by a strong group of dedicated volunteers on a monthly basis.